 Homeowner Tips to Save Money on Water Costs

 Utilizing a barrel to collect rain can save you money on your watering costs.
-This rain barrel has a built-in spigot so you can easily hook up a hose and water your lawn and garden.
+This rain barrel has a built-in spigot to easily hook up a hose and water your lawn and garden.

 Changing out a traditional sprinkler system for a smart controller is pretty life-changing.